-Matt’s a dreamer, and most of his dreams exist at the intersection of coffee and entrepreneurship.
+Matt’s a dreamer, and most of his dreams exist at the intersection of coffee and business building.

-A business geek with a degree in Economics and History from Penn and an MBA from Dartmouth, Matt’s career has taken him through stints in investor relations, business development and corporate strategy for companies such as Raymond James Financial, Alaska Airlines, Starbucks, and Zillow Group.
+With an undergraduate degree from Penn and an MBA from Dartmouth, Matt’s career has taken him through stints in investor relations, business development and corporate strategy for companies such as Raymond James Financial, Alaska Airlines, Starbucks, and Zillow Group.
 But in 2019, he left all of that behind to pursue his passion for great coffee.

-His coffee journey began with a Frappuccino in the late ’90s, a memorable double-shot of coffee and sugar that, with time, led Matt to discover his affinity for espresso beverages.
-Indeed, without the support of vanilla lattes, Matt is certain he would not have graduated from college.
+Matt’s coffee journey began with a Frappuccino in the late ’90s, a memorable double-shot of coffee and sugar that, with time, led him to discover his affinity for espresso beverages.
+Without the support of vanilla lattes, Matt is certain he would not have graduated from college.

-Matt’s passion for the coffee business grew in 2012 when, as a business school student, he and a few classmates opened an espresso bar in the heart of campus.
-The process of planning, launching and operating that store simultaneously turned Matt into a skilled barista and an entrepreneur – a combination that has fueled Matt’s desire to own and build a coffee company ever since.
+Then, in 2012, as a business school student, Matt and a few classmates opened an espresso bar in the heart of campus.
+The process of planning, launching and operating that store turned Matt into both a skilled barista and an entrepreneur – a combination that has fueled Matt’s desire to own and build a coffee company ever since.

 HEAD OF COFFEE & ROASTING OPERATIONS